Skip to main content

 • For Analytics and Director nodes, you can login to the shell using the SSH utility.

-• For VOS devices, you can access the shell using Shell In a Box, a web-based terminal emulator, which is accessible from the Director GUI.
+• For VOS devices running Releases 22.1.4 and earlier, you can access the shell using Shell In a Box, a web-based terminal emulator, which is accessible from the Director UI.

 Login to a Shell Account on a Director or Analytics Node